mendersoftware/meta-mender/meta-mender-raspberrypi/README.md

         # building an unneeded image file.
         SDIMG_ROOTFS_TYPE = "ext4"

         # Reserve more space than the Mender default for the boot partition,
         # as the raspberrypi machines bring some additional things that need
         # to be placed there too
         MENDER_BOOT_PART_SIZE_MB = "64"

+        # Configure U-Boot for Raspberry Pi 5
+        KERNEL_IMAGETYPE_UBOOT:raspberrypi5 ?= "Image"
+        KERNEL_BOOTCMD:raspberrypi5 ?= "booti"
+        UBOOT_MACHINE:raspberrypi5 = "rpi_arm64_config"

 - Run `bitbake <image name>`